-- Self-Report Inventories: Rotter developed self-report questionnaires to measure locus of control. - The Internal External (I-E) Scale (1966): - Consists of 23 forced-choice pairs of statements. - Respondents choose the statement in each pair that best reflects their beliefs. - Each pair is designed to differentiate between an internal and an external locus of control orientation. - Children's Nowicki-Strickland Internal-External Scale:

-Sample items from the I-E Scale

-- 1. a.
-Many of the unhappy things in people's lives are partly due to bad luck. - b.
-People's misfortunes result from the mistakes they make. - a.
-One of the major reasons why we have wars is because people don't take enough interest in politics. - b.
-There will always be wars, no matter how hard people try to prevent them. - 3. a.
-In the long run people get the respect they deserve in this world. - b.
-Unfortunately, an individual's worth often passes unrecognized no matter how hard he or she tries. - 4. a.
-The idea that teachers are unfair to students is nonsense. - Most students don't realize the extent to which their grades are influenced by accidental happenings. - 5. a.
-Without the right breaks one cannot be an effective leader. - b.
-Capable people who fail to become leaders have not taken advantage of their opportunities. - 6. a.
-No matter how hard you try some people just don't like you. - b.
-People who can't get others to like them don't understand how to get along with others source: J. B. Rotter, "Generalized Expectancies for Internal versus External Control of Reinforcement," Psychological Monographs, 80 (1966):11.
+- Self-Report Inventories: Rotter developed self-report questionnaires to measure locus of control. - The Internal External (I-E) Scale (1966): - Consists of 23 forcedchoice pairs of statements. - Respondents choose the statement in each pair that best reflects their beliefs. - Each pair is designed to differentiate between an internal and an external locus of control orientation. - Sample items from the I-E Scale 1. a.
+Many of the unhappy things in people's lives are partly due to bud luck. h.
+People's mistorunes result from the mistakes they make.
+2. a.
+One of the major reasons why we have wars is because people don't take enough interest in politics. b.
+There will always be wars, no matter how hard people try to prevent them.
+3. a.
+In the long run people get the respect they deserve in this world. b.
+Unfortunately, an individual's worth often passes inrecognized no matter how hard he or she tries.
+A. a.
+The idea that teachers are unfair to students is zensense. h.
+Most students don't realize the extent to which their grades are influenced by accidental happenings.
+5. a.
+Without the right breaks one cannot be an effective leader. b.
+Capable people who fail to become leaders have not taken advantage of their opportunities 6. s.
+No matter how hard you try some people just don't like you. h.
+People who can't get others to like them don't understand how to get along with same at J. H. Romer, "Generalized Experiences for Internal varies Fatorial Cortini of Reinforcement,"